Built to help voters verify how officials vote using official public records — non-partisan, no spin, no jargon.

 Protecting Access to American Products Act

-Latest action: Referred to the House Committee on Transportation and Infrastructure.
-(3/12/2026)
+Latest action: Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+(3/13/2026)

 Bankruptcy Threshold Adjustment Act of 2026